amsterdampolicyhackathon/amsterdampolicyhackathon.github.io/content/partners/_index.md

         Support the next generation of interdisciplinary changemakers!
 By sponsoring the Amsterdam Policy Hackathon, your organization helps empower students and young professionals to tackle real-world policy challenges.
 Your contribution enables wider participation, greater diversity, and a more impactful event.
 Sponsorship also provides visibility among future talent, innovation leaders, and a community committed to social good.
 Join us in making policy innovation more accessible, inclusive, and effective.

         Interested in providing a case or sponsoring?
-Reach us at amsterdampolicyhackathon[at]gmail.com
+Reach us at amsterdampolicyhackathon [at] gmail [dot] com
   - block: markdown
     id: partners_images
     content: